05 November 2014

 The draft Guidelines published today by the EBA aim to assist Competent Authorities (CAs) across the EU in their task of identifying fee based services in payment accounts, as set out in the Payment Accounts Directive.
 This foresees that standardisation of terminology at EU-level starts with services that are common to a majority of Member States.

 CAs are required to establish a provisional list of the most representative services of a payment account that are subject to a fee and offered by at least one Payment Service Providers (PSP) in their own jurisdictions.
 Lists should include at least 10, but no more than 20, of the most representative services and the draft Guidelines developed by the EBA aim to ensure the sound application of the criteria in the Payments Account Directive, and establish how CAs should apply them, what factors they should take into consideration, how they should report their list, and what supportive data should be obtained.

-Those lists should include at least 10, but no more than 20, of the most representative services and the EBA Guidelines describe procedures, as well as factors to be taken into consideration, when drawing up these lists.
-As foreseen by the EU Payment Accounts Directive, CAs will base their selection on two criteria: the services that are most commonly used by consumers in relation to their payment account, and that generate the highest cost for consumers, both overall, as well as per unit.
+The Payment Accounts Directive foresees that CAs take into consideration the services that are most commonly used by consumers in relation to their payment account and that generate the highest cost for consumers, both overall, as well as per unit.